Timeform TV Focus: ITV racing tips for Saturday

-The Timeform Jury team pick out the best bets in the ITV races at Goodwood, Newmarket and Thirsk on Saturday.
+The Timeform Jury team pick out the best bets in the ITV races on Saturday.

 The Timeform Jury provide their best bets on all the ITV action!